 - What else will happen when you get the hang of it?

 - How important is that for you?

 - What’s a small step that you can take to get started?

 - Why not now?

-Be sure to make good on any promises to demonstrate, train and support your team member.
+Be sure to make good on any promises to demonstrate, train and support your team member (and yes, I can help with that).
 Encourage their efforts and give them feedback about their progress.

 The benefits of switching from a ‘tell’ default to ‘ask’ more of the time is something participants on Zoomly’s ‘How to coach your people’ workshop report long after the training.
 Thinking ‘I don’t have time’?
 Take a look at this post: ‘Dear Manager, coaching isn’t your night job’

 Just so you know…if you share this post in its entirety, it’s very much appreciated.